Date: 02 June 2022

 Every IAMS implementation project we take on starts with the ‘Assurity Way’, where we engage various business teams , design a human centric test approach and then deliver the agreed test outcomes.
 This puts everyone on the same page, accurately articulating value and the path necessary to make testing successful for all involved.

 Our Human Centric Test approach includes the human perspective in all steps of the problem-solving and quality management process.
 By asking ‘who uses IAM’ we combine the technology and API integration aspects of the testing with the people who will be using it.
 We understand their experiences, challenges, likes and dislikes about using the IAMS to form an understanding of what’s important from the user’s perspective to test.
-This approach places the people at the heart of testing, making sure that success is defined by your people
+This approach places the people at the heart of testing, making sure that success is defined by your people.

 For the technology integration aspects, we use DevOps and the ‘shift left’ mindset.
 This allows for testing early and testing often on technology implementation aspects, identifying, and resolving any faults early.
 This ensures a better User experience when users are involved in Business testing or User acceptance testing of the product.
-We encourage teams to think beyond the technology and focus on things such as notifications that the IAMS application sends, jargon that non- technical users may see with frontend; every aspect of useability is assessed and refined, fully optimizing the customer experience.
+We encourage teams to think beyond the technology and focus on things such as notifications that the IAMS application sends, jargon that non- technical users may see with frontend; every aspect of useability is assessed and refined, fully optimising the customer experience.

 It’s all about outcomes: Better IAMS means better security

-Bringing your people on the IAMS journey doesn’t just make change management easier but that with an addition of optimized systems and solutions brings enthusiasm to embrace the change.
+Bringing your people on the IAMS journey doesn’t just make change management easier but that with an addition of optimised systems and solutions brings enthusiasm to embrace the change.
 Even the best applications aren’t any good if people avoid using them.
 By keeping your people at the core, they become advocates for your technology which is a key component of a successful IAMS implementation; your people will understand why IAMS is necessary, how it works, and what it does.

 The result is not only happier people but also a more secure business and who doesn’t want that.